ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 - Is a given email message spam or not spam?
 - Is this an image of a dog, a cat, or a hamster?

-## Applications of Machine Learning

-Before we step into further machine learning foundations, let's look at some of its most exciting applications.

-Machine learning has transformed many industries, from banking, manufacturing, streaming, autonomous vehicles, agriculture, etc...In fact, most of the tech products and services we use daily possess some sorts of machine learning algorithms running in their backgrounds.

-Here are the most commonly machine learning use cases:

-* **Fraud detection**: Banks and other financial organizations can use machine learning to detect frauds in real time.

-* **Loan repayment prediction**: Banks can also use the historical data of their clients to predict if they will be able to repay back the loans before granting it to them.

-* **diagnosing diseases and predicting the survival rate**: Machine learning is increasingly finding its value in medicine.
-It can assist medical professionals in diagnosing diseases in handful of minutes.
-Medical professionals can also use machine learning to predict the likelihood or a course of disease or survival rate(prognosis).

-* **Detecting defects in industry**: Some manufacturing companies use machine vision to inspect defects in the products which ultimately result in speeding up the production process, automating the inspection task, reducing the cost and human workload.
-You can learn more about visual inspection in [2020 State of AI-Based Machine Vision by Landing AI](https://landing.ai/wp-content/uploads/2020/11/MachineVisionSurvey.pdf).

-* **Churn prediction**:  Organizations that provides some kinds of services can use machine learning to predict if a given customer is likely to opt out from the service or cancel subscription.
-This can help the organization to improve the customer experiences in order to retain the customers.

-* **Spam detection**: Almost all email providers such as Gmail or Outlook possess the ability to detect spams from all incoming emails to protect the users from fake promotions and scams.

-* **Autonomous vehicles**: Today's autonomous vehicles such as self-driving cars use machine learning and deep learning systems to navigate in the roads.
-Using computer vision, they can be able to detect the pedestrian and traffic lights and signs and other surrounding objects.

-There are many more applications of machine learning and the list could go on.
-For example, a given ads agency can use machine learning to learn the kinds of things that their visitors are interested in and they can use the results to place the relevant ads on the website.
-Same for streaming services like YouTube and Netflix.
-These services uses machine learning to suggest the best media to their clients based on their interests.

 ## When And When Not to Use Machine Learning